High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Achieving information-theoretic optimality with computational efficiency

 \end{theorem}

-Note that as the signal strength parameter $r$ approaches the information-theoretic boundary, i.e., as $\delta$ approaches 0, ETS requires more iterations to achieve model consistency.
+Note that as the signal strength parameter $r$ approaches the information-theoretic boundary, i.e., as $\delta$ approaches 0, ETS {may require} more iterations to achieve model consistency as $T(A_1 \delta, p , \beta)$ generally increases as $\delta$ decreases to 0.
 This is not surprising: intuitively, weaker signals are harder to identify than strong ones.

 Besides, ETS does not require the knowledge of the true sparsity $s$, but requires the knowledge of $a$ in the second stage for accurate screening.
-If the true sparsity $s$ is known, then we can enforce ETS to select exactly $s$ features as follows.
-Let $\abs{\Delta}_{(m)}$ denote the $m$th largest value of $\{\abs{\Delta_i}\}_{i \in [p]}$.
+If the true sparsity $s$ is known, then we can enforce ETS to select exactly $s$ features as follows: Let $\abs{\Delta}_{(m)}$ denote the $m$th largest value of $\{\abs{\Delta_i}\}_{i \in [p]}$.
 For each $i \in [p]$, define